logitechsabarni/GCCD-Kolkata-Hype-Page/README.md

 - 💡 Event highlights (networking, swags, sessions)
 - 💬 Personal message on *why it matters*
 - 🚀 Hosted on GitHub Pages
+The link for the website or webpage is :- file:///C:/Users/SUMIT/Downloads/index%20(13).html.